The Growing Role of CROs in Clinical Trials

 - A partnership model.
 A partnership model includes early engagement and shared governance with the CRO to prioritize and co-manage the pipeline.
 This brain trust extends to creative problem-solving, the ability to lean on global capabilities together, and a consistent and engaged team – translating to consistency and better prioritization of a sponsor’s trials.

 - A talent retention and retraining strategy.
 Seek out CROs that invest in their people.
 Research suggests that companies that prioritize education become talent magnets and report increased retention rates.
-Sponsors considering an outsourcing or functional service provider (FSP) model, in particular, should look for a CRO that taps into a single talent pool for both functional-service partnerships and full-service engagements.
+Sponsors considering an outsourcing or functional service provider (FSP) model, in particular, should look for a CRO that prioritizes developing staff knowledge and skillsets.
 The full force of global training, upskilling and reskilling, and mastery of data, infrastructure and systems encourages lower turnover and, in turn, study stability.

 - Agility and scalability.
-Ensure the CRO can provide the services and speed required for your specific study, both today and in the future.
+Ensure the CRO can adapt its services and speed to your specific needs and goals, both today and in the future.
 If breaking into new geographic markets is an objective next year, will a given CRO be stable and sizeable enough to enable that?
-It’s also smart to partner with a CRO that can extend beyond traditional services and stay on the cutting edge – whether that’s early involvement with mRNA vaccines or trial decentralization.
+It’s also smart to partner with a CRO that can extend beyond traditional services and stay on the cutting edge — whether that’s early involvement with mRNA vaccines or trial decentralization.

-- Experience.
+- Experience and capabilities.
 Clients will initially interact with the business development team.
 Don’t be afraid to go a step further by ensuring the potential project team and leaders have relevant indication or product experience.
-Has the company worked with projects or drug products similar to yours before?
-CROs should also be able to supply a list of client references or customer testimonials to help inform decision-making.
+Has the company worked with projects or drug products similar to yours before, and does it have the integrated global capabilities to provide support for your study?
+CROs should also be able to supply a list of client references or customer testimonials to demonstrate its ability to accelerate development.

-These factors are, of course, coupled with the non-negotiables in a CRO partner: excellent customer service, communication and quality.
+These factors are, of course, coupled with the non-negotiables in a CRO partner: dependability, diversity, a patient-centric approach and collaborative engagement.

 A strong CRO partner is prepared to navigate the explosive R&D landscape alongside you.

-CROs bring more than just reassurance to drug developers’ clinical programs — they also provide a wealth of expertise, drive time and cost efficiencies, and deliver customized, high-quality data.
+CROs bring more than just reassurance to drug developers’ clinical programs — they also provide a wealth of expertise, drive time and cost efficiencies, and deliver outstanding project management.